 Here’s a tactical approach to this.

-Firstly, you must identify all decision-makers and classify them into groups.
+You must identify all decision-makers and classify them into groups.
 Next, create a strategy for each group.
-The best way to do this is to create personas for each of them and tailor your pitch to them.
 Finally, make sure you hire people who can work well with them.

 Many sales leaders think they’re coaching when they’re actually just telling employees what to do.

-Effective sales coaching requires sales managers to earn their sales reps’ trust.
+Successful sales managers earn their sales reps’ trust.
 This allows for open discussion of performance issues.
 Sharing experiences also builds a two-way friendship.

 Using software to your advantage

-The goal of sales performance management is to educate and motivate salespeople to set goals and satisfy customers.
-Managers can use sales performance management software to track sales performance on a per rep and team basis using key performance indicators (KPIs).
+A sales team needs sales performance management to educate and help your team to set sales goals and satisfy customers.
+Managers can use sales performance management software to track sales performance on a per-rep and team basis using key performance indicators (KPIs).
 SPM solutions enable sales leaders to monitor and guide sales reps in ways that improve their ability to sell by linking performance and revenue analytics.
 They also provide sales reps with insights into their own and others’ performance.